zuozhenggh/learning-library/data-management-library/goldengate/goldengate-microservices/ha-dr/ha-dr.md

     ![](./images/h26.png " ")

-6. Go to the browser tab session of the Performance Metrics Server for *Boston* Deployment and validate
+3. Go to the browser tab session of the Performance Metrics Server for *Boston* Deployment and select "*IREP > Database Statistics*" to validate

     ```
     <copy>https://<Your Public IP Address>/Boston/pmsrvr </copy>